DarkWoodX/crossaint/README.md

 Talk-to-ChatGPT has been receiving press coverage since its release.
 It is currently featured on the following sites:

 * JustGeek - https://www.justgeek.fr/talk-to-chatgpt-discuter-a-voix-haute-avec-chatgpt-103657/
-* Comment Ca Marche -
+* Comment Ca Marche - https: